High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Numerical Examples

 \subsection{Numerical Examples for Random Hyperbolic Conservation Laws}

-We first apply the studied YM and collocation schemes to a number of numerical examples for random hyperbolic conservation laws, including the Burgers equation and isentropic Euler system to show the validity of the YM formulation.
+We first apply the studied Young-measure and collocation schemes to a number of numerical examples for random hyperbolic conservation laws, including the Burgers equation and isentropic Euler system to show the validity of the Young-measure formulation.